<?xml version="1.0" encoding="UTF-8"?>

 <guid isPermaLink="false">http://www.laptoprepair101.com/?p=679</guid>

-<description><![CDATA[In this post I provide a few tips on fixing a laptop after liquid spill.
-IMPORTANT: If you spilled something on your laptop you should stop using it right away, even if the laptop appears to be running good.
-Right after the spill you should turn it off, unplug the power adapter and remove the [...]]]></description>
+<description><![CDATA[In this post I provide a few liquid spill repair tips.
+IMPORTANT: If you spilled something on your laptop you should stop using it right away, even if it appears to be running good.
+Right after the spill you should &#8230; <a href="https://www.laptoprepair101.com/fix-laptop-after-liquid-spill/">Continued</a>]]></description>

-<content:encoded><![CDATA[<p>In this post I provide a few tips on fixing a laptop after liquid spill.</p>
+<content:encoded><![CDATA[<p>In this post I provide a few liquid spill repair tips.</p>

-<blockquote><p><strong>IMPORTANT:</strong> If you spilled something on your laptop you should stop using it right away, even if the laptop appears to be running good.
+<blockquote><p><strong>IMPORTANT:</strong> If you spilled something on your laptop you should stop using it right away, even if it appears to be running good.
 Right after the spill you should turn it off, unplug the power adapter and remove the battery.
 The laptop should be disassembled as soon as possible and all internal parts should be inspected for liquid damage.</p></blockquote>

-<p>Liquid spills are very unpredictable and even a small amount of liquid spilled on the laptop can cause a serious damage.</p>
+<p>Liquid spills are very unpredictable.
+Even a small liquid spill can cause serious damage.</p>

-<blockquote><p><strong>IF YOU SPILLED A SMALL AMOUNT OF LIQUID ON THE KEYBOARD</strong></p></blockquote>
+<blockquote><p><strong>IF YOU SPILLED A SMALL AMOUNT OF LIQUID</strong></p></blockquote>

-<p>Let&#8217;s say you spilled less than a teaspoon of liquid on the keyboard and the keyboard stopped working properly, but anything else works fine.</p>
+<p>Let&#8217;s say you spilled less than a teaspoon of liquid on the keyboard and it stopped working properly, but anything else works fine.</p>

-<p>It that&#8217;s the case, it could be enough to remove just the keyboard for the liquid damage inspection.
+<p>In this case it could be enough to remove just the keyboard to evaluate the damage.
 Turn off the laptop, unplug the AC adapter and remove the battery.
 Now remove the keyboard and take a closer look underneath.</p>

-<p><img class="alignnone" title="Remove laptop keyboard" src="http://www.laptoprepair101.com/wp-images/liquid-spill-fix/laptop-liquid-spill-fix-01.jpg" alt="" width="480" height="360" /></p>
+<p><img decoding="async" loading="lazy" class="alignnone" title="Remove laptop keyboard" src="https://www.laptoprepair101.com/wp-images/liquid-spill-fix/laptop-liquid-spill-fix-01.jpg" alt="" width="480" height="360" /></p>

 <p><span id="more-679"></span></p>